-Traditionally, our programming market opportunity focused on the number of semiconductor devices to be programmed, but because of the rapid increase in the density of devices, and increasing demands for supply-chain security, the focus has shifted in many cases from the number and type of devices to the number and type of bits per device to be programmed or securely provisioned.
-With expected growth in IoT applications, the business opportunity for this market differentiates on quality, security and automation.
+Traditionally, our programming market opportunity focused on the number of semiconductor devices to be programmed, but because of the rapid increase in the density of devices, and increasing demands for supply-chain security, the focus has shifted in many cases, from the number and type of devices, to the number and type of bits per device to be programmed or securely provisioned.
+With expected growth in IoT applications, the business opportunity for this market differs depending on quality, security and automation.

 Some of our automated programming systems integrate data programming, automated handling functions and/or security deployment into a single product solution.
-During 2022, we continued to simplify and integrate security deployment into some of our solutions adding the capability to our PSV5000 and as a field upgrade to installed systems.
 Quality and security-conscious customers, particularly those in high-volume manufacturing and programming, drive this portion of our business.